-Counseling services by trained professionals, at an affordable cost.
+Counselling services provided by trained professionals, and at an affordable cost.
 For those persons who we are unable to assist, TTIPS provides a referral system to the relevant agency or professional(s) that can meet their identified needs.
-In 2013 educational and other assessments were introduced, at 50% of usual costs, for families in the East communities.
+Since 2016, educational and other assessments became available, offered at 50% of market prices.

 Parent Empowerment Groups